SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Appendix

-In Table \ref{tab:results_asr_mtedx_covost} we present the results of the ASR pre-training for the ST models trained on mTEDx and CoVoST.
-We observe that by including data from \textsc{SegAugment}, all ASR models perform better, with a reduction in WER that is larger in absolute terms than the one in MuST-C (\S \ref{sec:results_asr_mt}).
-This is due to the lower-resource conditions of mTEDx, and the potential denoising effect of \textsc{SegAugmnet} for CoVoST (\S \ref{sec:results_covost}).
+In Table \ref{tab:results_asr_mtedx_covost} we present the results of the ASR pre-training, where we observe that by including data from \textsc{SegAugment}, all ASR models perform better in terms of WER.
+This indicates that the proposed methods is also useful for ASR augmentations, probably due to the source-side contextual and positional diversity (\S \ref{sec:results_analysis}).